 Mounted at one end of the plate 83, is a pin stop 88 which prevents the dancer tube from leaving the linear rail in the event of a malfunction.
 The pin stop includes a small urethane bumper element.
 A magnetic linear displacement sensor 90 feeds a signal back to the integrated motor controller in order to maintain tension control over the tape as it moves from the spool.

 Figure 10 shows the backing film sleeve/remover, if present.
 The assembly shown generally at 94 is injection molded plastic and in operation sandwiches the backing film between a sleeve 96 and spindle 97.
 When the carbon fiber is payed out, friction rotates the spindle 97 and the backing film is wrapped around the outside of the sleeve, separating the backing film from the fiber.
 Spring loaded member 98 is compressed when the film sleeve is moved onto spindle 97.
 When the sleeve is in the down position, the spring member moves outwardly preventing the film sleeve from sliding off.
-The film sleeve in operation slides on to the spindle and locks in place The overall assembly is press fitted into the spindle and retained by rings 100.
+The film sleeve in operation slides on to the spindle and locks in place.
+The overall assembly is press fitted into the spindle and retained by rings 100.
 The assembly is bolted to a spindle mount 102, which is bolted to the back plate of the modular head assembly.

 In operation of the spool assembly, the servo motor/controller rotates the fiber spindle at a controlled speed.
-The motor has inputs from the diameter sensor and the linear displacement sensor for the dancer.
+The motor has diameter information updated by the PLC and directly receives the linear displacement sensor information for the dancer.
 The fiber as it is payed out moves around the backing assembly and the dancer before it extends around one or more redirects to the placement tool which applies the tape to the part.
 The dancer assembly moves linearly along the dancer rail in order to maintain the proper tension of the fabric tape.
 The use of a servo motor controller for each separate spool assembly is advantageous as it allows significantly increased speed and acceleration of payout of the tape while maintaining desired tension.

 Figure 6 shows a rear view of the modular head.
 The embodiment shown includes a PLC computer controller positioned in the head.
 In one embodiment, all of the control lines and driver lines for each of the individual servo motors are provided to and from the PLC, thus eliminating the large number of contrail lines which would have to extend back to the main (remote) CNC computer.
 Both of the described embodiments make the modular head using servo motors feasible in a practical environment.